joelparkerhenderson/icebreaker-questions/README.md

 How can these communities interact with each other?

+## Icebreaker prompts

+I could give a talk about …

+I wish someone had told me …

+Lately I've been getting better at …

+If I could write a book, the title could be …

+Something I recommend often is …

+Something I feel is generous is …

+Something I appreciate in others is …

+A challenge I've overcome is …

+A conversation that I would like to have is …

+I admire people who …

+If I could tell my younger self one thing, it would be …

+I like to advocate for …

+A time I changed my mind is …

+I change my mind more easily when …

+I hope to be remembered for …

+I would like to change …

+I recently thanked …

+An experience that shaped who I am …

+A person who inspires me is

+A lesson I've learned is …

+A kind thing someone has done for me is …

+My conversational style is …

+Someone who taught me a lot is …

+I prefer to meet new people …

+I would give everything I have to be able to …

+A dream I have is …

 ## Insight icebreaker questions

 [The Balance Careers](https://www.thebalancecareers.com/fun-ice-breaker-questions-1918413) has these questions and more.